 If a sebaceous cyst ruptures, it can lead to an infection that would require immediate attention.

-An untreated infected sebaceous cyst can lead to complications like an abscess.
-If an abscess ruptures in a body, it can lead to septicaemia or blood poisoning.
+An untreated infected sebaceous cyst can potentially lead to complications like an abscess.

-An infected cyst can be treated with antibiotics in the form of oral medication or topical cream, or both.
-If this fails, the issue can be addressed by draining or surgery.
+An infected cyst can be treated with antibiotics in the form of oral medication, topical cream, or both.
+If this fails, the issue can be addressed by drainage or surgery.

-An infected sebaceous cyst will not heal until it is removed either by draining or surgery.
+An infected sebaceous cyst will not heal until it is removed by drainage or surgery.
 Without treatment, it can be present for a long time and may even cause discomfort or pain.

 A patient will be given the option of having the cyst drained or surgically removed.
-Surgery is usually the best option when it comes to reducing the likelihood of the issue recurring, but it is not necessarily the most popular as it can cause scarring.
+Surgery is usually the best option for reducing the likelihood of recurring issues, but it is not necessarily the most popular as it can cause scarring.

-The methods the doctor may opt for are a conventional wide excision, minimal excision or laser with punch biopsy excision.
-These will be discussed with the doctor, and it is advisable for a patient to raise any questions to alleviate any concerns.
+The methods the doctor may opt for are a conventional wide excision, minimal excision, or laser with punch biopsy excision.
+These will be discussed with the doctor, and a patient should raise any questions to alleviate any concerns.
 Post-treatment care will also be advised by the doctor.

-Surgery is a practical, safe and most effective method of sebaceous cyst removal.
+Surgery is a practical, safe, and effective method of sebaceous cyst removal.
 It reduces the chance of the cyst recurring.
-While some people may not be comfortable with the option as it can cause scarring, it is best that a patient give considerable thought and discussion with the doctor.
+While some people may not be comfortable with the option as it can cause scarring, a patient should give considerable thought and discussion with the doctor.

-Prior to surgery, a patient is advised to follow the doctor’s instructions, and these include shaving hair from the infected area and cleaning it.
+Before surgery, a patient is advised to follow the doctor’s instructions, including shaving hair from the infected area and cleaning it.
 During the procedure, the patient can expect:

 • To be placed under local anaesthesia

-• A tiny incision is made in the skin to squeeze the cyst out
+• A tiny incision is made in the skin to remove the cyst

 • Stitches to be made after the cyst has been addressed